Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 * 🚩 Do not purchase both Magicite in the Jidoor Auction House until you win the Zephyr Cloak in the World of Ruin. 🚩
 * 🚩 Rescue Mog in the World of Balance and learn the Water Rondo dance in Serpent Trench. 🚩
 * 🚩 Make a separate save file on the Floating Continent. 🚩
+* 🚩 Do not attack Doom Gaze until the party can kill it in 4 turns. 🚩

 Two achievements are mutually exclusive depending on choices made.
 Most of these occur late in the game, so creating a separate save file at the split is recommended.
 * [Beyond the Shadows I (10)](https://retroachievements.org/achievement/5653) and [Beyond the Shadows II (10)](https://retroachievements.org/achievement/5132)